 A lot of people ask about becoming fosters, and what being a foster is all about.
 I met a wonderful young man named Patrick last week through a mutual friend of ours, and he agreed to foster a death row dog.

-This afternoon, Patrick saved a young dog’s life.
+This afternoon, Patrick saved that dog’s life.

 Thank you, Patrick – and for all the others out there that have thought about lending a death row dog a little room in your home and in your heart, this video will hopefully express what that can mean to one of the thousands of homeless dogs that are waiting on death row.
 If you are ready to begin fostering for M.A.I.N., please fill out or foster care application.